The Noisy Universe: Abstract

 \section{Abstract}

 We present observational constraints on large-scale white noise (LSWN) in the cosmic density field, a phenomenon predicted to arise from non-linear mode coupling during cosmological evolution.
 Building on the theoretical framework of Paper I, where we demonstrated that non-linearities inevitably redistribute power from small to large scales through mode mixing, we confront these predictions with current cosmological data.
 We modify the CLASS Boltzmann code to incorporate a white noise component $k_\mathrm{BH}/k$ in the primordial power spectrum and perform parameter estimation using current cosmological data.
 The non-detection of excess power on the largest observable scales places stringent upper bounds: $k_\mathrm{BH} \leq 1.80 \times 10^{-13}~\mathrm{Mpc}^{-1}$ at 99\% confidence.
-These constraints imply the primordial power spectrum must deviate from perfect scale invariance on small scales, either through a cutoff at $k_{\mathrm{cut}} \lesssim 3~\mathrm{pc}^{-1}$ or through running of the spectral index with $\alpha_s \lesssim -0.015$.
-Our results demonstrate that LSWN provides a powerful probe of the primordial spectrum at scales orders of magnitude smaller than directly observable, offering unique constraints on early-universe physics.
+These constraints imply the primordial power spectrum must deviate from a power law on small scales, perhaps with a sharp cutoff at $k_{\mathrm{cut}} \lesssim 0.03~\mathrm{pc}^{-1}$ or through running of the spectral index with $\alpha_s \lesssim -0.019$.
+Our results demonstrate that LSWN provides a powerful probe of the primordial spectrum at scales orders of magnitude smaller than those directly observable, offering unique constraints on early-universe physics.